mikecole/mikecole.github.io/_posts/2019-02-12-incremental-react-adoption-in-asp-net.md

 layout: post
 title: Incremental React Adoption in ASP.NET
 date: 2019-02-12
-tags: [ASP.NET, React]
+tags: react asp.net
-excerpt: |
-  One of my clients wanted to start using React in a legacy ASP.NET WebForms application.
-Here's how we did it.
+meta-description: One of my clients wanted to start using React in a legacy ASP.NET WebForms application.
+Here's how we made it work.
 ---
 <p>
 In a few projects I've taken on lately, the client has stated their desire to modernize their system.
 In both cases we were dealing with ASP.NET WebForms applications that have been around for years.
 Both systems worked great and there was no justification for a rewrite, although the architectural parts of the systems left something to be desired.
 We wanted to minimize the creation of new WebForms code and focus on React.